nmfs-openscapes/2024-nmfs-champions/github-clinic/mariela.md

 ## NOTES

 It's a lot to get familiar with markdown if you haven't used it previously!

+### Additional Content in Markdown

+To Do list:

+1. Review *github-clinic* personalized document
+2. Complete Task 1
+3. Complete Task 2
+4. Commit changes